Exponents for the number of pairs of ${\alpha}$-favorite points of simple random walk in ${\mathbb Z}^2$: Proof of Theorem

 \subsection{Proof of the upper bound in Theorem \ref{h2}}

-The idea of the upper bound in Theorem \ref{h2} is similar to that of the lower bound, while we do not require a combinatorial argument in Subsection $3.2$.
-Indeed, the strong Markov property yields that
+We now prove the upper bound in Theorem \ref{h2}.
+The idea of the upper bound in Theorem \ref{h2} is similar to that of the lower bound, and we do not require a combinatorial argument in Section \ref{mar1}.
+First, we derive the probability that two particular points are $\alpha$-favorite points. \begin{lem} For any $\delta>0$, there exists some $n_0\in \mathbb{N}$ such that, for any $n\ge n_0$ and $x$, $x' \in D(0,n)$,